cdapio/hydrator-plugins/spark-plugins/docs/HashingTFFeatureGenerator-sparkcompute.md

 Properties
 ----------
+**pattern:** Pattern to split the input string fields on.
+Default is '\s+'.

 **numFeatures:** The number of features to use in training the model.
 It must be of type integer.
-Deafult is 100.
+Default is 2^20.

 **outputColumnMapping:** A comma-separated list of the input fields to map to the transformed output fields.
 The key specifies the name of the field to generate feature vector from, with its corresponding value specifying the output